-Golden beaches, great weather, and pristine coastline!
+Golden beaches, great weather, and a pristine coastline!
 What more could you ask for?

-The coasts are fringed with beaches that are bathed in a glorious sunshine and attract flocks of holidaymakers from within Australia and around the world.
+The coasts are fringed with beaches bathed in glorious sunshine and attract flocks of holidaymakers from within Australia and around the world.
 There is a holiday experience here to suit every taste and budget.

 The Sunshine Coast

 The Sunshine Coast stretches right from the coastal city of Caloundra and spans up to the Great Sandy National Park in the north.
 Known for its rural hinterland, the Sunshine Coast is home to pretty towns, holiday hotspots and renowned surf spots.
 What adds to the range of attractions are the fashion boutiques, hip cafes and golfing areas.

 Maroochydore, the cultural capital of the region, offers a welcoming break from the bustling cities.
 The Sunny Coast is perfect for exploring in any weather and provides a wide selection of tourist activities.
 The best time to vast is autumn from March to May when the temperatures hover around the 20s.

 Amplify your holiday experience along the Sunshine Coast through: